dotnet/csharplang/proposals/data-classes.md

 implementation difficulties.
 Property substition will never be a perfect abstraction (reflection will be able to see properties, for example) but the solution would probably be able to match user expectations for the vast majority of cases.
-The properties would also be `ref-readonly` returning, so even uses of `in` or `ref-readonly` would function as expected.
+The properties would also be `ref readonly` returning, so even uses of `in` or `ref readonly` would function as expected.

 If data classes contain any `readonly` members that do not have initializers, they also do not define a default public constructor like other classes.